jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 components.
 Therefore, we recommend choosing components with low MTTU values and high
 Criticality scores.
-While Libraries.IO Sourcerank wasnt associated with higher performance in the outcomes we considered, it may well promote other desirable effects and does contain sensible practices.
+While Libraries.IO Sourcerank wasn’t associated with higher performance in the outcomes we considered, it may well promote other desirable effects and does contain sensible practices.
 There